 Boasting a wonderfully smooth buttery flavour, macadamia oil is great for roasting, baking and deep-frying, and can also be used as a base for salad dressings and even a substitute for butter when baking.

-One of the most important characteristics of macadamia oil is its high smoke point – between 210C and 234C degrees.
-That's important: an oil's smoke point is the temperature at which it sends up smoke and gives your food an unpleasant, bitter taste.
+One of the most important characteristics of macadamia oil is its high smoke point – between 210°C and 234°C. That’s important: an oil’s smoke point is the temperature at which it sends up smoke and gives your food an unpleasant, bitter taste.

 Another key feature of macadamia oil is its extremely high monounsaturated fat content, around 80% to 85%.
 Monounsaturates are, put simply, good fats and have been shown to lower cholesterol levels and help the body burn fat more easily.